zilexa/Homeserver/README.md

 * Consider using my [Manjaro Gnome Post-Install script](https://github.com/zilexa/manjaro-gnome-post-install).
 For example, it will automatically configure RDP, which is very handy for your server (you will be required to set credentials during script execution).
 I use this script for all my laptops/PCs also for family and friends, regardless if it is a media/NAS server or just home PC.

 #### Step 1B.
 Get Docker and essential server tools
 Scan the [PREP_DOCKER.SH](https://github.com/zilexa/Homeserver/blob/master/prep-docker.sh) and see what it does.
+The PREP_DOCKER.SH script is carefully created to install the tools required to run all aspects of your server (from docker to mainentance tasks). \
+Official documentation is used to install tools correctly (Docker Rootless Mode) and all but 1 tools will be installed via the Manjaro or AUR repository --> they will be automatically updated by the OS official repositories (compare that to Ubuntu/Debian based systems).

 Download and install it via:
 ```
 cd Downloads && wget https://raw.githubusercontent.com/zilexa/Homeserver/master/prep-docker.sh
 bash prepare-docker.sh